David Wilkie Wynfield: Military service

 Wynfield joined the 38th Middlesex regiment of the Artists' volunteer rifles, a volunteer corps formed in 1859–60 due to the perceived French invasion threat.
 Unlike his peers, he remained committed to the corps and eventually rose to the rank of captain of H company in 1880.

 Wynfield's photographs, including two self-portraits, convey the idea that military and scholarly life can coexist, reflecting a humanist philosophy from the medieval period.
 Wynfield's interestin genealogy and heraldry influenced this philosophy.

 Personal life

 Wynfield resided with his mother, while his sister Anne and her husband moved to the same street in 1865.
 He remained unmarried throughout his life.

-Wynfield passed away on 26 May 1887 due to tuberculosis and was interred at Highgate Cemetery.
+Wynfield died on 26 May 1887 due to tuberculosis and was interred at Highgate Cemetery.

 Paintings

 Wynfield specialized in a style of art commonly referred to as 'historical genre', characterized by depictions of historical, domestic, or romantic events from medieval and Renaissance periods.

 One of Wynfield's most renowned works is The Death of Buckingham, which was displayed in 1871 at the Royal Academy.

 In the late 1860s, the artist began producing works that alternated between serious and lighthearted themes, with tragedy frequently featuring in his paintings.